From Berlin to »Germania«

 Schwerbelastungskörper.
 ISBN 978-3-89462-250-3

 A subtle intervention with moos transform the atmosphere from the inside room of the Heavy Load-Bearing Body in a ruin atmosphere.
-Using elements that were used in Prussia to build ruins during the Romantic Epoch there is an intention to provoke nostalgic feelings in a place related to the National Socialism.
+Using elements that were used in Prussia to build ruins during the Romantic Epoch there is an intention to provoke nostalgic feelings in a place that is beautiful as a place but historically related to the National Socialism.

-With this project I question the expiration date of some memorials and the contemporary necessity to keep the collective memory „Kollektive Erinnerung“ alive in Germany and specially in Berlin, a cosmopolitan metropol that has over one million people coming from all over the world every year.
+With this project I question the expiration date of some memorials and the social klinging to keep the collective memory „Kollektive Erinnerung“ alive in Germany, specially in Berlin, a cosmopolitan city that has over one million people coming from all over the world every year.
 This memorial culture initialing having the intension to not forget the history, creates on the other hand a tematic scenario in the city that increases tourism and that is one of the main causes of the drastic change of perception or imagination of history.
 Through the increase of tourism and the actual migratory movements the German memorial culture coexists with many different discourses and is perceived from many different contexts.